Home / Articles / Pump or Motor: To Replace or Not to Replace… That Is the Question

 63 responses to “Pump or Motor: To Replace or Not to Replace… That Is the Question”

-1. Douglas Brown Avatar
+1. Olga Morozova Avatar

-2. Skylar Mitchell Avatar
+9. Skylar Mitchell Avatar

 I would really like to look into getting a new pump for my pool, or at least get the one repaired that I have right now.
 After reading more about repairing pumps, it sounds like my pump may be past the point of saving.
 It is incredibly old, probably about twelve years old by now, so it is probably just getting really worn out.
 I think it would be good to look at new pumps to try to find one that is more efficient and that will last a long time as well!